 Together with his friend Georg Wulf he builds the A7, the first aircraft built and officially registered in Bremen.

-Georg Wulf and Heinrich Focke set up Focke-Wulf Flugzeugbau in Bremen, together with Dr. Werner Naumann.
+Georg Wulf and Henrich Focke set up Focke-Wulf Flugzeugbau in Bremen, together with Dr. Werner Naumann.
 Henrich Focke's aim is to make flying safe.
 He designs a non-spinning wing and a stall-proof canard aircraft.
 By 1933, the company has designed 28 different types of aircraft, and built a total of about 140 machines.

 Marriage to Louise Meyer.